bryanaka/hogwarts/code_review.md

 According to the schema, a house should have many students We should be using `has_many :students`
+File is misnamed.
+Should be house.rb

 Line 1: Needs to inherit from ActiveRecord::Base.
 Not ActiveRecord Line 1: Should be singular named, so use `class House` instead of `houses` Line 2: Should be attr_accessible
 Line 2: house_name should be just name
+Line 2: should be `attr_accesible`

 ### Views